 Technological environment influences business in terms of investment in technology, consistent application of technology and the effects of technology on markets.
 The immense technological progress in the West has raised the standard of living of their workers.
-This is not so with the Indian workers without adopting newer techniques of production.
+This is not so with the Indian workers because of their technological backwardness.
+Technological progress has an important role to play in the economic development of a country.
+No backward country can hope to march ahead on the road of economic development without adopting newer techniques of production.